 Research staff and students

 The Centre attracts UK, EU, and international post-graduate students studying for full-time and part-time PhD and M.Phil degrees.
 Centre members produce high quality social scientific work of international significance and of relevance to many user communities.
 We are a member of the ESRC North West Social Science Doctoral Training Partnership (NWSSDTP) We have received major research grants, doctoral and post-doctoral awards from the AHRC, ESRC, the European Union, the British Academy, Nuffield Foundation and Leverhulme Trust, as well as collaborative studentships with voluntary sector and criminal justice agencies.
-In the latest national Research Excellence Framework (REF2014), 74% of our research was judged as world leading or internationally excellent.
+In the latest national Research Excellence Framework (REF2021), 80% of our research is deemed world-leading or internationally excellent.

 - Comparative, international and transnational criminal justice